Drawing lines in canvas

 </canvas>

-A line is drawn with two instructions: moveTo and lineTo
+A line is defined with two instructions: moveTo and lineTo

-And lineTo(x, y) draws a straight path between the current point, and a new point whose X and Y coordinates are given as parameters.
+And lineTo(x, y) adds a fixed point of arrival to draws a straight path between the first and current point to a point whose coordinates are the X and Y parameters.

 canvas = document.getElementById("moncanevas");